PrimaveraDeveloper/lithium/ref/hydrogen-2.0/IdentityModel.Client.md

 Responses from each distinct discovery endpoint are cached in memory for a default duration of one day.

-The cache used can also be customized:
+The cache can be disabled:

 ```csharp
 using (IDiscoveryClient client = new DiscoveryClient())